wintorez/backend-for-frontend-proxy/README.md

-# express-backend-for-frontend
+# backend-for-frontend-proxy

-An example of backend for frontend server using Express.js and React
+An example of backend for frontend proxy server using Express.js and React